michaelagylo/michaelagylo.github.io/content/post/bbc-lo-nickel-2025/index.md

 Across Indonesia, in places like [Bajau communities in Kabaena island](https://www.bbc.co.uk/news/world-asia-66131451) and [Obi island](https://thegeckoproject.org/articles/clean-cars-poisoned-water/), as well as internationally, such as more recently in the [Philippines](https://www.newmandala.org/extracting-value-losing-ground-the-critical-minerals-boom-in-palawan/), the effects of mining on local populations are deeply concerning.

-> Indonesia is positioning itself globally in the nickel market...but it's important not to forget what's happening locally.

 While the progress in Papua is encouraging, similar accountability has yet to materialise elsewhere.
-We are not calling for an outright ban on nickel mining.
-However, any mining activity must be preceded by transparency, genuine accountability, and a foundation of trust with the local communities who are most affected, as we outline in our article for [The Conservation](https://theconversation.com/weighing-the-green-cost-how-nickel-mining-in-indonesia-impacts-forests-and-local-communities-246259).
+In our article in [The Conservation](https://theconversation.com/weighing-the-green-cost-how-nickel-mining-in-indonesia-impacts-forests-and-local-communities-246259), we outline several ways to ensure that the nickel mining sector is just and sustainable.